pokarparth/simpeg-mesh-viewer/README.md

 > **⚠️ CAUTION:** A lot of this was created using AI (Claude).
 Plotting code is tedious…

 Built for `discretize` **TensorMesh** and **TreeMesh** models using **Plotly + ipywidgets**.
-Explore 3D models, toggle log scales/outlines/3D points, and step through slices with sliders, prev/next buttons, or custom jump sizes.
+Step through model slices with sliders, prev/next buttons, or custom jump sizes.
+Toggle log scales/outlines/3D points

 ## Usage